tropy/tropy.github.io/jobs.md

 ![](/assets/images/jobs.svg){: aria-hidden="true"}

-<strong>We’re looking to hire a full-time, remote, contract developer</strong>
-to join our team building open-source software for researchers.
+**We’re looking to hire a full-time, remote, contract developer** to join our team building open-source software for researchers.
 If you love the AGPL and know JavaScript, then come work with us on Tropy, a beautiful Electron app built with React, SQLite, and WebGL.
 Tropy is not out to disrupt industries, transform markets, or change the world: it simply wants to be an elegant solution to research entropy.
 To help us achieve this goal, you’ll work closely with our lead developer and product designer, who will encourage you to focus on the areas that interest you most, and help you to build new skills.
 {: .lead}

 ## Requirements